ampproject/amphtml/extensions/amp-script/amp-script.md

 **src**

+For executing remote scripts.

 The URL of a JS file that will be executed in the context of this `<amp-script>`.
+The URL's protocol must be HTTPS and the HTTP response's `Content-Type` must be `application/javascript`.

 **script**

+For executing local scripts.

 The `id` of a `script[type=text/plain][target=amp-script]` element whose text content contains JS that will be executed in the context of this `<amp-script>`.